ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C08_Generics.md

 ```

 The type checker tracks the number and types of elements in `*Ts` individually.
-Let's explore `TypeVarTuple` by implementing a type-safe version of Python's built-in `zip()` function that works on
+Let's explore type variable tuple by implementing a type-safe version of Python's built-in `zip()` function that works on
 `tuple`s of different types:

 ```python